sahaasmita60-ship-it/Turtle-Crossing-Game/README.md

 # Turtle Crossing Game 🐢🚗

 A simple arcade-style game built with Python’s Turtle graphics, where you control a turtle trying to cross a busy road while avoiding cars.
-Each successful crossing increases the level and speeds up the game.
+Each successful crossing increases the level, speeds up the game and keeps track of highscore as well.

 ---